privisi/Java-Eclipse-Teaching/README.md

   minusNumbers[999] = 1

 Bonus challenge:
-3. Write a program that fills an array
+3. Write a program that fills an array.

    int[][] grid = new int[10][10]
    The numbers in grid should be 0 to 9, 10 to 19, 20 to 29 ...
 90 to 99